Credits: Video Training produced by Brian Teeman

 This field here sets the maximum number of obsolete records to keep.
-In other words, records of backups that took place where the backup file is no longer present.
+In other words, records of backups that took place where the backup file has been removed by the quota management.

-An alternative to setting up by the backup age is to set up based on physical size.
-If you enable the size quota you can then set the quota in megabytes of the amount of disk space you want to use for your backups.
+If you enable the size quota, you can then set the quota in megabytes of the amount of disk space you want to use for your backups.

 For example, if I chose 256, that will mean that once I reach 256 megabytes of backup files the older ones will be removed to provide space for the newer ones.

-Alternatively you may chose to enable the count quota.
+You may also choose to enable the count quota.
 The count quota will keep a specified number of backups.
 As you can see you can choose a predefined number or enter your own here.